 Cost In order to keep our events programme affordable to everyone, please make a donation.
 Suggested donation £5

 On the opening weekend of our Never Going Underground: The Fight for LGBT+ Rights exhibition, join us to celebrate LGBT History Month!
+Our jam-packed programme includes talks, discussions, tours, theatre and music.
 In partnership with Schools Out.

 Part of our Never Going Underground season, a year long programme of exhibitions, events and learning programmes exploring the past, present and future of LGBT+ activism.

 Suitable for all ages, the programme will include talks for adults and young people and Family Friendly events

 Stuart Milk is an international human rights activist, LGBT rights speaker, government relations consultant, and youth advocate.
 He is the co-founder and Board President of the all volunteer Harvey Milk Foundation.
 As the nephew of Harvey Milk, the iconic civil rights leader, Stuart has taken his uncle’s message of authenticity, example of courage and the power of collaboration onto the global stage supporting local, regional and national human rights struggles and emerging LGBT communities on five continents.

 The Jan Bridget Collection at Lancashire Archives, Jan Bridget